-New stone barriers keep marina waters calm
+New stone barriers keep Barcadere marina waters calm

 There’s a new wall at the Barcadere Marina and it’s keeping the waters calm and seaweed away from the boats.

-The Barcadere Marina general manager, Neville Scott says in the past, boat owners would experience problems such as finding seaweed tangled on their engines and the wavy waters of the north sound bouncing boats docked at the marina.
+Barcadere Marina general manager, Neville Scott says in the past, boat owners would experience problems such as finding seaweed tangled on their engines and the wavy waters of the North Sound bouncing boats docked at the marina.

-So his solution was to build two stone barriers to curb the impact of the north sounds current.
+So his solution was to build two stone barriers to curb the impact of the current.

-Mr. Scott says it took two years to get all the approval for the barriers and 6 months to complete.
+Mr. Scott said it took two years to get all the approval for the barriers and six months to complete.

 Add Comment